Boundedness of the base varieties of certain fibrations: Preliminaries

 \subsection{Singularities of pairs and boundedness}

 Let $X$ be a normal projective variety and $B$ be an $\Rr$-divisor on $X$, then $(X, B)$ is called a log pair.
 We assume that $K_X+B$ is an $\Rr$-Cartier divisor for a log pair $(X, B)$.
-For a divisor $D$ over $X$, if $f: Y \to X$ is a birational morphism from a normal projective variety $Y$ such that $D$ is a divisor on $Y$, then the log discrepancy of $D$ with respect to $(X, B)$ is defined to be $\mult_{D}(K_Y-f^*(K_X+B))+1$.
+For a divisor $D$ over $X$, if $f: Y \to X$ is a birational morphism from a normal projective variety $Y$ such that $D$ is a divisor on $Y$, then the log discrepancy of $D$ with respect to $(X, B)$ is defined as $\mult_{D}(K_Y-f^*(K_X+B))+1$.
 This definition is independent of the choice of $Y$.
 A log pair $(X, B)$ is called sub-klt (resp. sub-lc) if the log discrepancy of any divisor over $X$ is $>0$ (resp. $\geq 0$).
 If $B \geq 0$, then a sub-klt (resp. sub-lc) pair $(X, B)$ is called klt (resp. lc).
 For $\ep \in \Rr_{>0}$, a log pair $(X, B)$ is called $\ep$-lc if the log discrepancy of any divisor over $X$ is $>\ep$.
+For a log pair $(X, B)$ over $Z$, see \cite[Definition 3.6.5]{BCHM10} for the definition of the ample model of $K_X+B$ over $Z$.
+This is also called the ample model of $(X, B)$ over $Z$.
+Let $Z \to T$ be a morphism and $B$ be a subscheme of $Z$.
+If $t\in T$ is a closed point, then $Z_t$ and $B_t$ denote the fiber of $Z$ and $B$ over $t$ respectively.

 \begin{definition}[{\cite[Bounded pairs \S 3.5]{HMX14}}] We say that a set $\mathfrak X$ of varieties is birationally bounded if there is a projective morphism $Z \to T$, where $T$ is of finite type, such that for every $X\in \mathfrak X$, there is a closed point $t\in T$ and a birational map $f: Z_t \dasharrow X$.